hantsy/quarkus-sandbox/docs/jakarta-data.md

 assertEquals(2, this.posts.findAll().toList().size(), "result list size is 2");
 ```

-> Check the complete sample codes in [`PostRepositoryTest`](https://github.com/hantsy/quarkus-sandbox/blob/master/jakarta-data/src/test/java/com/example/PostRepositoryTest.java).
+> For the complete sample codes, please check [`PostRepositoryTest`](https://github.com/hantsy/quarkus-sandbox/blob/master/jakarta-data/src/test/java/com/example/PostRepositoryTest.java).

-In the [Integrating Jakarta Data with Spring](https://medium.com/itnext/integrating-jakarta-data-with-spring-0beb5c215f5f)we encountered the transaction management issue when using Jakarta Data with Spring because Spring has not handled the transaction case of using Hibernate `StatelessSession`.
+In the [Integrating Jakarta Data with Spring](https://medium.com/itnext/integrating-jakarta-data-with-spring-0beb5c215f5f), we've encountered Spring transaction management because Spring lacks transaction support when using Hibernate `StatelessSession`.

 In Quarkus, the transaction management works seamlessly with the Jakarta Data Repository interfaces.

-Add a `@Transactional` annotation on the `PostRepository` interface or on the certain methods, eg. `deleteAll()`, when it is compiled, it will be added in the generated implementation class too.
+To enable transaction, add a `@Transactional` annotation on the `PostRepository` interface or on the certain methods, eg. `deleteAll()`, when it is compiled, it will be added in the generated implementation class too.

 ```java
 @Repository